-The Average Directional Index (ADX) in combination with Minus Directional Indicator (-DI) and Plus Directional Indicator represent a powerful group of directional movement indicators.
-Welles Wilder had originally developed these trading indicators for commodities and currencies in mind, but the concept can easily be extended to stock trading.
-The detailed calculations are complex and not meant for the faint hearted.
-Don’t worry, the fully automated ADX in Excel model takes care of the heavy lifting calculations behind the scenes!
+The Average Directional Index (ADX) is a technical indicator that can be used to determine if the market moves up or down.
+The ADX in combination with Minus Directional Indicator (-DI) and Plus Directional Indicator (+DI) represent a powerful group of directional movement indicators.
+Welles Wilder had originally developed these trading indicators for commodities and currencies in mind, but the concept was extended easily to stock trading.
+The fully automated Average Directional Index (ADX) in Excel model takes care of the heavy lifting calculations behind the scenes!

 Directional Movement Basics